top of page

 Markets rallied hard last week on signs of trade dialogue between the US and its major trading partners.
 Before you get too excited — or too skeptical — this edition breaks down what a potential trade deal actually means for markets, what to watch for, and how to position intelligently regardless of the outcome.
 What Markets Are Actually Pricing In Last week's rally reflected a reduction in the worst-case scenario — not a resolution of the trade dispute.
 Markets moved from pr

 Markets are rational in the long run.
-In the short run, they're driven almost entirely by human psychology — fear, greed, overconfidence, and herd behavior.
-Understanding the behavioral biases that distort investor decision-making is one of the most practical edges you can develop.
+However, in the short run, they're driven almost entirely by human psychology — fear, greed, overconfidence, and herd behavior.
+Understanding the behavioral biases that distort investor decision-making is one of the most practical edges I can develop.
 This edition covers the five biases that cost investors the most money.
-1. Loss Aversion Research consistently shows that the pain of losing $100 feels roughly twice as powerful as the pleasure of
+1. Loss Aversion Research consistently shows that the pain of losing $100 feels roughly twice as powerful as the pleas

 Apr 22